-The coach of Russian pairs skater Ksenia Stolbova called the International Olympic Committee's decision to exclude Stolbova from the 2018 Winter Olympics “an injustice and an absurdity."
+The coach of Russian pairs skater Ksenia Stolbova called the decision to exclude Stolbova from the 2018 Olympic Winter Games "an injustice and an absurdity."

-In a Thursday text message responding to questions from icenetwork, coach Nina Mozer said she was informed about the International Olympic Committee's action on Stolbova, a 2014 Olympic gold and silver medalist, only two hours before the Russian Figure Skating Federation announced it Tuesday.
+In a text message sent Thursday responding to questions from icenetwork, Nina Mozer said she was informed about the International Olympic Committee's action on Stolbova, a 2014 Olympic gold and silver medalist, only two hours before the Figure Skating Federation of Russia announced it Tuesday.

 Mozer said she hoped the IOC would change its mind.

 "Our team counts on sanity and changes in IOC decisions that concern honest athletes who...have the full right to compete in the Olympic Games," Mozer wrote.

 Mozer said that no member of her coaching team nor any of the pairs athletes she has coached, including Stolbova and her partner, Fedor Klimov, have ever figured in any "doping scandals" and insisted that doping would have a negative effect on a skater's performance.

 "Figure skating is a very hard coordination sport, and the use of doping only destructively affects the quality and ability of skating," she said.